nic0michael/K3S-getting-started/readme.md

 # K3S HowTo
 After a lot of struggling to get K3S working I got the answer and decided to share this with you

+In Section 5 we show you how to use a shell script provided to create the commands to generate your Master and Worker Nodes using your server IP addresses and DNS Names

 ## 1 PREREQUISITES

 Download Ubuntu Server 18.04